AfrikaBurn/TMI/docs/design.md

 * Header and footer uses Julius Sans One font while content uses Comfortaa.
 * Apps should use a columnar layout each column being assigned a width of 20 units.
-* Apps must adapt by increasing the number of colunms appropriate to the width:
+* Apps must adapt by increasing the number of colunms appropriate to the width, while maintaining a minimum of 5.

 ### Header